Central Ohio is growing. People want to live here!

 Housing is too expensive.

-To stabilize housing prices, we need to increase the supply of housing.
+To help stabilize housing prices and empower tenants, we need to increase the supply of housing.

 Housing affordability is a persistent issue in Central Ohio and is continuing to intensify as the region accommodates an increasing population.
 According to the Affordable Housing Alliance of Central Ohio, the housing wage for a Franklin County two-bedroom apartment is $19.08.
 That’s gone up $2 in just two years!
 The burden of housing cost is disproportionately shouldered by households with lower incomes.